 - Extortion or threats by activists

 Incident response can (and does) happen without intelligence playing a part.
 The differentiator with intelligence, especially TI, is the ability to enhance the IR process, shortening response and mitigation times, while answering questions more fully and accurately.
-When the incident ends, the mitigation occurs, the answers to the questions of “why me”, “what’s the fall out” and “who did this” are still required.
+When the incident ends and the mitigation occurs, the answers to the questions of “why me”, “what’s the fall out” and “who did this” are still required.
 TI can usually provide some answers to these questions, even if only in part, as they have a handle on the pulse of events beyond the single incident.
 That insight can unquestionably play a powerful part in intelligence-driven IR activity.